samuko-things-company/eimu_cpp/README.md

 - Connect the **Easy IMU Module** to your PC or microcomputer

-- A simple way to get started is simply to try out and follow the example `read_rpy.cpp` code.
+- A simple way to get started is simply to try out and follow the example `read_rpy.cpp` code in the src folder.

 - make, build and run the example code.
   > cd into the root directory